kushwb-dev/agile-final-project/.github/ISSUE_TEMPLATE/new-issue.md

 ---
 name: New Issue
-about: Describe this issue title here
+about: Describe some basic info
 title: ''
 labels: ''
 assignees: ''